 - Core exercises: When I started training, I had great difficulty completing even 6 reps of a reverse crunch or bicycle crunch.
 Now I can do 4 sets and complete 10-15 reps per set.
 My current record for the plank is 34 seconds.
 (I'm not sure what it was when I started, because my trainer didn't even tell me the numbers.
 I'm guessing it was probably in the realm of 20 seconds, possibly less.)

-: The good news is that the overall trend does seem to be that my post-exercise soreness is diminishing over time.
+Delayed Onset Muscle Soreness: The good news is that the overall trend does seem to be that my post-exercise soreness is diminishing over time.
 The bad news is that something like 1 out of every 3 strength training workouts leaves me sore enough that I end up either postponing a subsequent run, or doing a shorter or less intense run than I'd planned.
 I'm experimenting with various things that are purported to either prevent DOMS or hasten recovery, but it may be that the best cure is just to be patient.
-Other observations

 I have put on some muscle mass, although it's a modest enough amount and under enough body fat that you'd be hard pressed to see it unless you were looking very closely.
 My most visible muscle definition is in my biceps and my calves.
 Which is funny, because I do almost no direct strength training work on my biceps or calves.